-3.3.4 A notice of unsatisfactory progress at appraisal may give rise to a recommendation that the student be reappraised in less than one year's time and/or referral to the SPDS.
-3.3.5 At any time (before or between appraisals) where a supervisory team is dissatisfied with the amount or quality of work submitted or undertaken by a student they may be referred to the SPDS and required to attend a meeting, following which recommendations will be made to the student.
-A second meeting with a Student Performance and Development panel may be necessary as a follow-up or as a result of failure to respond to the recommendations made.
+- 3.3.4 A notice of unsatisfactory progress at appraisal may give rise to a recommendation that the student be reappraised in less than one year's time and/or referral to SPD. - 3.3.5 At any time (before or between appraisals) where a supervisory team is dissatisfied with the amount or quality of work submitted or undertaken by a student they may be referred to SPD and required to attend a meeting, following which recommendations will be made to the student.
+A second meeting with a SPD panel may be necessary as a follow-up or as a result of failure to respond to the recommendations made.
 Failure to respond may result in discontinuation of registration.
-The student has the right of appeal against the decision through the College's appeals procedure.

-3.3.6 Students who reach the end of 4 years of study and have not submitted their thesis will be deemed not to be in good academic standing.
-They will be required to meet with a Student Performance and Development panel where their reasons for not submitting within 4 years will be assessed and a time for completion set.
-Failure to meet that deadline will lead to a second meeting with the Student Performance and Development panel where discontinuation of registration may be recommended or a second and final extension granted.
-If the student does not comply with the decision made at the second Student Performance and Development meeting, their registration will normally be discontinued.
+The student has the right of appeal against the decision through the College's appeals procedure. - 3.3.6 Students who reach the end of 4 years of study and have not submitted their thesis will be deemed not to be in good academic standing.
+They will be required to meet with a SPD panel where their reasons for not submitting within 4 years will be assessed and a date for submission set.
+Failure to meet that deadline will lead to a second meeting with the SPD panel where discontinuation of registration may be recommended or a second and final submission deadline set.
+If the student does not comply with the decision made at the second SPD meeting, their registration will be discontinued.
 The student has the right of appeal against the decision through the College's appeals procedure.